rejuvyesh/homepage/contact.md

 **@ E-mail**:
 jayeshkg [AT] iitk.ac.in; a2z.jayesh [AT] iitk.ac.in

 The preferable way to contact me is to mail me at my email address.
-Did I say, I love e-mails?
+Did I say, I love e-mails?[^1]

+[^1]: I love text as a medium of communication and will always prefer textual communication over face to face ones.